eoyilmaz/stalker/docs/source/contribute.rst

          return name.title()

-   This rule is not followed for the first line of the docstrings.
+   This rule is not followed for the first line of the docstrings and in long function or method names (particularly in tests).

  * If anything is going to be checked against being None you should do it in this way::